kiefertaylorland/selenium-ui-boilerplate/README.md

 # 🔍 Selenium UI Test Boilerplate

-A minimal yet comprehensive Selenium WebDriver test setup with built-in logging and screenshot capabilities.
+A comprehensive and maintainable Selenium WebDriver test framework with built-in logging, screenshot capabilities, and CI/CD integration.
 Perfect for getting started with UI automation testing or as a foundation for larger test suites.

 ## 🔧 Features